Urethritis. Symptoms of urethritis and the main characteristic signs Urethritis causes symptoms treatment

 Drugs for the treatment of urethritis

-• antibiotics (with urethritis, they differ, depending on the type of disease);
+• antibiotics (for urethritis they vary depending on the type of disease);

 • anti-inflammatory drugs;